NIH Associate Director for Clinical Research & Chief Scientific Officer of the NIH Clinical Center

 John I. Gallin, MD

-While serving as Clinical Center director, Dr. Gallin has continued to be an active clinician and researcher.
+Dr. Gallin has continued to be an active clinician and researcher.
 His primary research interest is in a rare hereditary immune disorder, chronic granulomatous disease (CGD).
-His laboratory described the genetic basis for several forms of CGD and has done pioneering research that has reduced life-threatening bacterial and fungal infections in CGD patients.
+His laboratory described the genetic basis for several forms of CGD and has done pioneering research that has reduced life-threatening bacterial and fungal infections in patients with CGD.

 A New York native, Dr. Gallin attended public school in New Rochelle, New York; graduated cum laude from Amherst College; and earned an MD degree at Cornell University Medical College.
 After a medical internship and residency at New York University's Bellevue Hospital, he received postdoctoral training in basic and clinical research in infectious diseases at NIH from 1971 to 1974.
 He then went back to New York University’s Bellevue Hospital as senior chief medical resident from 1974-1975 before returning to NIH.